 This field should be completed when an IEP team determines that a student should be placed in a private residential facility, but the district has not been able to locate a facility to accept the student.
-If the no placement is located, check the box.
+If special education and/or related services specified on an ISP that are provided by the the no placement is located, check the box.
 In the text box, describe the reason why unable to place (e.g., no facility accepted student, parent would only sign a limited number of releases, etc.).
 Type the date of the IEP meeting during which it was determined that an IEP placement was required.